-Venky Narayanamurti is the Director of the Science, Technology and Public Policy Program at the Belfer Center for Science and International Affairs at the Harvard Kennedy School (HKS).
-He is also the Benjamin Peirce Professor of Technology and Public Policy and a Professor of Physics at Harvard.
-He was formerly the John L. Armstrong Professor and Dean of the School of Engineering and Applied Sciences and Dean of Physical Sciences at Harvard.
+.
+He was formerly the John L. Armstrong Professor and Founding Dean of the School of Engineering and Applied Sciences and Dean of Physical Sciences at Harvard.
 Previously he served as the Richard A. Auhll Professor and Dean of Engineering at the University of California at Santa Barbara.
 Prior to that he was Vice President of Research at Sandia National Laboratories and Director of Solid State Electronics Research at Bell Labs.
-He obtained his PhD in Physics from Cornell University and has an Honorary Doctorate from Tohoku University.
+He obtained his Ph.D. in Physics from Cornell University and has an Honorary Doctorate from Tohoku University.
 He is an elected member of the American Academy of Arts and Sciences, the National Academy of Engineering and the Royal Swedish Academy of Engineering Sciences, and a Fellow of the American Physical Society, the American Association for the Advancement of Science, the IEEE, and the Indian Academy of Sciences.
-He has served on numerous advisory boards of the federal government, research universities and industry.
-He is the author of more than 200 scientific papers in different areas of condensed matter and applied physics.
-He lectures widely on solid state, computer, and communication technologies, and on the management of science, technology and public policy.
+He has served on numerous advisory boards of the federal government, research universities, National Laboratories and industry.
+From 2011 to 2015 he served as the Foreign Secretary of the U.S. National Academy of Engineering.
+He currently serves on the Board of Directors and the Academic Council of the American Academy of Arts and Sciences.
+He is the author of more than 240 scientific papers in different areas of condensed matter and applied physics and the author of two books.
+He has written extensively and lectures widely on solid state, energy technologies, computer, and communication technologies, and on the management of science, technology and public policy.